sandeshkatakam/NeuralODEs-for-BraTS/README.md

 # NeuralODEs-for-Brain-Tumor-Segmentation

-Personal project on using Neural ODE model for semantic segmentation with brain tumour dataset
+Implementation of Neural ODE for Glioma Segmentation Paper